July 21, Juventus v Tottenham Hotspur - Buy tickets

 Juventus are enjoying an unprecedented level of dominance in the Italian game.
-Under coach Massimiliano Allegri, the Turin-based club have won four consecutive Serie A and Coppa Italia doubles.
+Under coach Massimiliano Allegri, the Turin-based club won four consecutive Serie A and Coppa Italia doubles prior to 2018/19.
 Before their second, in 2016, no Italian team had ever managed back-to-back league and cup doubles.

-Allegri has made Juve’s place at the head of the Italian game as secure as ever, breaking the 90-point barrier in all but one of his four campaigns at the helm.
+Allegri has made Juve’s place at the head of the Italian game as secure as ever, breaking the 90-point barrier in all but one of his five campaigns at the helm.

 Now, boasting one of the strongest squads in world soccer, headlined by five-time Ballon d’Or winner Cristiano Ronaldo, Juve will be among the favourites to clinch their second International Champions Cup title, having won the Australian edition of the tournament in 2016.

 As mentioned previously, Juventus are head and shoulders above their rivals when it comes to major honours.
-They have won 34 Scudetti, including the last seven, 13 Coppas Italia and eight Supercoppas Italiana.
+They have won 35 Scudetti, including the last eight, 13 Coppas Italia and eight Supercoppas Italiana.

 The Old Lady have also won two European Cups, in 1985 and 1996, as well as three UEFA Cups and two Intercontinental Cups.